-- Connecting your TV to your Xbox console can sometimes prove to be a difficult task, especially if you can't get rid of a blank TV screen.
+- Connecting your TV to your Xbox console can sometimes prove to be a difficult task, especially if you can't get rid of no display showing.

 If your TV screen often remains blank or black, we’ve got a series of quick workarounds for you.
 Follow the troubleshooting steps listed below to fix the connection between your TV and console.

-How can I fix Xbox One no signal detected?
+How can I fix Xbox One S turns on but no display is showing?
 Try these solutions

-- Blank TV screen when you return Home
+- Xbox not showing on TV screen when you return Home

-- Blank TV screen when watching a Blu-Ray Disc
+- Xbox One S no display screen when watching a Blu-Ray Disc

-- Blank TV screen after you turn on the console
+- Xbox not showing on TV screen after you turn on the console

-- Blank TV screen when you use an AVR
+- No picture on screen when you use an AVR

-- Blank TV screen after you install a system update
+- No display screen after you install a system update

 One way to fix this problem is to simply restart your console.
 This is incredibly simple to do, and in order to do it, you just need to follow these steps: